Housing Development - Affordable Housing

 Affordable Housing delivery

-There are currently three major development areas under construction that are delivering new affordable homes:
+There are currently two major development areas under construction that are delivering new affordable homes:

 Situated off the A41 Bicester Road, just west of Aylesbury town centre, Berryfields will provide a brand new community of approximately 3,000 homes.
 Buses serve the area, and the new Aylesbury Vale Parkway Station to London Marylebone station borders the development.
 There will also be schools, shops, community centres and sports facilities as well as 72 hectares of green spaces.